gopichand-virima/Central-AI-KnowledgeBase-Virima/KB-SSOT PRD.md

 ### Phase 3: Optimization & Expansion (Days 91-180)

-**Goal:** Optimize performance, expand to additional journeys, and enhance AI capabilities.
+**Goal:** Fine-tune everything, cover all the platform journeys, and make our AI assistant even smarter.
+By this point, the platform should feel complete and polished.

 **Key Deliverables (Lighter detail - requirements will evolve):**